Sauna Buying Guide

 Interior Wood Types

-• Hemlock – Smooth, light-toned, low aroma, and well-suited for those sensitive to strong scents
+• Hemlock – Smooth, light-toned, low aroma; ideal for those sensitive to strong scents

-• Eastern White Cedar – Light, clean appearance, gentle aroma, naturally resistant to moisture and decay
+• Eastern White Cedar – Light, clean appearance with a gentle aroma, naturally resistant to moisture and decay

-• Western Red Cedar – Naturally resistant to moisture and decay, with a warm appearance and classic sauna aroma
+• Western Red Cedar – Rich tone, classic sauna aroma; naturally resistant to moisture and decay

-• Thermally Modified Wood – Heat-treated for enhanced stability, durability, and resistance to warping; commonly used in premium and outdoor saunas
+• Thermally Modified Wood – Heat-treated for enhanced stability and durability; often used in premium or outdoor saunas

 Exterior Construction

-• Weather-resistant finishes, roofing, and sealed joints are especially important for outdoor installations
+• Weather-resistant finishes, roofing, and sealed joints are especially important for long-term durability

 Glass & Doors